lkmklsmn/bbtnn/README.md

 # bbtnn
 **b**atch **b**alanced **t**riplet **n**eural **n**etwork

-The bbtnn package is implementation of batch correction and deep embedding for scRNA-seq.
+The bbtnn calculates a deep integrated embedding for scRNA-seq data.
 With bbtnn, you can:

 * Integrate scRNA-seq datasets across batches with/without labels.
 * Build a low-dimensional representation of the scRNA-seq data.
-* Obtain soft-clustering assignments of cells.

 # Installation